 I didn’t know how I was getting to Kilifi.
 I mean, I have been there before so I should know the drill.
 However, the SGR train to Mombasa was fully booked.
 And the only available buses from Nairobi to Kilifi would arrive on the second day of Kilifi New Year.
 I was stuck.
 If only … More Here’s what happened at Kilifi New Year 2020

 A gong sounds at 4am.
 Repetitively.
 It’s the only alarm clock present; the early birds haven’t even woken up yet.
 You stir slightly in bed waiting for the ringing seconds to end.
 Eventually, the gong wins and you open your eyes.
 It’s the first day of Vipassana meditation.

 About a year ago I got a Random email from one of my readers (Yeah, that’s what he called it).
 This particular reader felt like he could write, but found all kinds of excuses not to.
-I guess he wanted some unsolicited advice from me.
+I guess he wanted some unsolicited advice.

 I really don’t get the hype around the new year.
 Sure, it’s no longer 2016 and we won’t be writing it down anymore in our notebooks.
 But isn’t this just a new month, a new day.
 A continuation of yesterday?
 Anyway, the new year is the perfect time to reflect upon what happened in the … More Remembering 2016